sumanjs/suman/README.md

  * AVA does not handle errors thrown in asynchronous code gracefully, Suman is much better in this regard.
  * AVA does not feature the nested describes of Mocha or Suman, which limits the expressiveness of the library tremendously
- * AVA expects you to use its assertion library, whereas Suman will accept usage of any assertion library
+ * AVA expects you to use its assertion library, whereas Suman will accept usage of any assertion library that you are already familiar with.
  * Furthermore, AVA does not prescribe solutions to common test problems -

         * registering dynamic test cases (given a dynamic value acquired asynchronously)
-        * starting up necessary services, using pre-test asynchronous (not bash) hooks
+        * starting up necessary services before running tests
         * injecting different dependencies into test files

  Alternatively, with Suman:

- *Suman has nested describe blocks (aka, nested suites), which are imperative for non-trivial tests; a simple example is a before hook that you want to run only for a certain set of tests in your test suite.
+ *Suman has nested describe blocks, which are imperative for non-trivial tests; a simple but common example is a before hook that you want to run only for a certain subset of tests in your test file.
 The before hook and tests would go in a nested describe block.
  *Babel transpilation is totally optional - you can achieve the async/await pattern with generators and promises alone, you don't need ES7 for this
- *Suman uses domains to correctly map runtime/assertion errors to test cases and hooks, which provides a much more reliable and well designed piece of software because it can handle any error that gets thrown, not just assertion errors.
+ *Suman uses domains to correctly map runtime/assertion errors to test cases and hooks, which provides a much more reliable and well-designed piece of software because it can handle any error that gets thrown, not just assertion errors.

-### Testing and pull requests
+### Contributing - Testing and pull requests

+ (Please see contributing.md)

  Suman uses itself to test itself :)
  The right way to do this is as follows:

  ```